gloose/15-466-f22-clockwork/README.md

 ### Code Execution

 In general, the player and the enemy take turns executing one line of code at a time.
-However, however, some statements take more or less than a full turn to execute.
+However, some statements take more or less than a full turn to execute.
 The conditional checks in an if or while statement only take a quarter of a turn, the archer's shoot action takes half a turn, and the wizard's spells take one and a half turns.

 ## Sources: